MarsJacobs/marsjacobs.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Hanyang University.
-Seoul, South Korea. minsoo2333@hanyang.ac.kr
+subtitle: minsoo2333 [at] hanyang.ac.kr

 profile:
   align: right
   image: mskim_230127_idcard.jpg
   image_circular: false # crops the image to make it circular

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-I am Minsoo Kim, I'm currently in my fourth year of the integrated Ph.D. program in the Artificial Intelligence Hardware & Algorithm lab at [Hanyang University](https://www.hanyang.ac.kr/web/eng).
-I am fortunate to be advised by professor [Jungwook Choi](https://jchoi-hyu.github.io/).
-Recently, I had the honor of being selected as a winner in the [Qualcomm Innovation Fellowship Korea 2023](https://www.qualcomm.com/research/university-relations/innovation-fellowship/2023-south-korea).
+I am Minsoo Kim, Ph.D. student in the [AI Hardware & Algorithm lab](https://sites.google.com/view/aihalab) at Hanyang University advided by professor [Jungwook Choi](https://jchoi-hyu.github.io/) and working as a PhD intern in [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence/ai-research).

-My core research focuses on understanding the effects of Quantization in language models across diverse NLP tasks aimed for efficient inference.
-Currently, my research interest lies in the area of memory-efficient LLM Fine-Tuning with Quantization.
+My core research centers on enhancing the *efficient algorithm for generative models*, with a specific focus on understanding the effects of Quantization and Distillation across diverse NLP tasks aimed for efficient inference of LLMs.
+Beyond, I am passionated into advanced techniques for fine-tuning LLMs, aiming to fully unlock the potential of specialized LLMs.

-Not limited to Quantization, I also hold a deep interest in techniques for fine-tuning LLMs to unleash the potential of specialized LLMs, in the direction of democratizing LLMs for broader accessibility.

-***I am actively looking for an internship in 2024.** If you are interested, please feel free to email me!*
+I also love playing 🎾 ⚾️ ⚽️ 🏃🏻‍♂️ and watching [movies🍿](https://pedia.watcha.com/ko-KR/users/DgwxAOlzMvrMj) and 🍕